paulhamsh/Spark-Control-X/README.md

 There are eight configuration 'banks' stored by the pedal

 Long pressing A increases the bank, Long pressing B decreases the bank.
-They banks numbered 1 to 8.
+The banks are numbered 1 to 8.
 A long press of A when the bank is 8 has no effect.
 A long press of B when the bank is 7 has no effect.

-A special Bank 0 has the mapping of long press messages.
-These are the same long presses regardless of bank selected.
-Bank 0 cannot be selected.

 The amp recognises various button messages as either:
 - select a preset